San Diego Wildfire Lawyers

 Claims against utility companies often center on allegations of negligence, including:

-- Failure To Maintain Infrastructure — Improper design, construction, inspection, repair, or maintenance of equipment and electrical systems.
+- Failure to Maintain Infrastructure — Improper design, construction, inspection, repair, or maintenance of equipment and electrical systems.

-- Failure To De-Energize Power Lines — Neglecting to de-energize power lines during hazardous weather conditions that increase wildfire risk.
+- Failure to De-Energize Power Lines — Neglecting to de-energize power lines during hazardous weather conditions that increase wildfire risk.

 - Inadequate Safety Protocols — Failure to implement and enforce adequate policies and procedures to prevent wildfires.